 One of the easiest ways to reduce your Alzheimer's risk is also the sweetest: Just add some high-quality dark chocolate to your diet.
 Chocolate is a good source of tryptophan, which can help keep you mentally sharp as you age.
 In fact, according to a 2000 study published in the American Journal of Psychiatry, low tryptophan levels caused reduced cognitive capabilities among adults with Alzheimer's, suggesting that eating more tryptophan-rich foods—like oats, dairy, chocolate, chickpeas, seeds, eggs, and red meat—may be able to slow the disease's progression.

 Load up on red fruits.

-Enjoy a glass of red wine.
+And when you do drink, enjoy a glass of red wine.